Senzing/ibm-icp4d-guide/README.md

       senzing/senzing-package
     ```

-1. WARNING.
-REALLY: PAY ATTENTION TO THIS!
-FIXME:
-   Until Senzing gets permission to redistribute crypto libraries,
-   the full DB2 client (`ibm_data_server_driver_for_odbc_cli_linuxx64_v11.1.tar.gz`)
-   needs to expanded into /opt/senzing/db2/clidriver.
-   Also copy `db2dsdriver.cfg`  needs to have SERVER_ENCRYPT (as well as the credentials).

-1. Optional: To inspect the `/opt/senzing` volume, run a base Senzing image.
+1. Optional: To inspect the `/opt/senzing` volume, run a Senzing debug image.

-    1. Review helm values in `${GIT_REPOSITORY_DIR}/helm-values/senzing-base.yaml`.
+    1. Review helm values in `${GIT_REPOSITORY_DIR}/helm-values/senzing-debug.yaml`.
         1. `senzing.databaseUrl` is the value of ${SENZING_DATABASE_URL}.
         1. `senzing.optSenzingClaim` is the Persistent Volume Claim for use by Senzing as `/opt/senzing`.